Projects

 Key Takeaways

-• Real-time client-side analysis of live Twitch chat sentiment and consensus.
+• Real-time client-side analysis of live Twitch chat sentiment and consensus — no accounts, no servers, no API keys required.

-• Multiple intuitive visualizations designed for high-volume, fast-moving chats.
+• Multiple intuitive visualizations across 11 mood labels, designed for high-volume, fast-moving chats.

-• Early-stage experimental tool with strong potential for streamers and viewers.
+• Early-stage experimental tool with strong potential for streamers, moderators, and community researchers.

 Conclusion